All about motor oil (1980)

 The most important thing to come of all this, however, is that many readers have followed my lead and investigated the differences for themselves, with almost entirely positive results.
 So I thought it might be valuable to take another in-depth look at what makes motor oil do what it does, to help you understand what makes one motor oil perform differently from another.

-Before you can evaluate the current crop of engine lubricants, you first must look at what demands the engine places on a motor oil.
+Before you can evaluate the current crop of engine lubricants, you first must look at what demands the engine places on motor oil.

 Allow Easy Starting

 The very first thing oil must do is permit the engine to start easily.
-This sounds deceptively simple but, in fact, it requires that the oil be formulated carefully to allow the engine to turn without excess resistance when cold without compromising lubrication when the engine becomes hot.
+This sounds deceptively simple but, in fact, it requires that the oil is formulated carefully to allow the engine to turn without excessive resistance when cold without compromising lubrication when the engine becomes hot.
 Ideally, it would also form a protective coating on engine parts even after the engine is shut down.
 This coating could then provide intermediate lubrication as soon as you turn the ignition key.
 These first few seconds, before the oil pump has time to fill the oil galleys, is when the highest percentage of engine wear occurs.
 A little prevention goes a long way, but a coating that is too thick or gummy could prevent easy starting.

 Once the engine is running, the oil must prevent metal-to-metal contact by establishing a complete and unbroken film of oil on all critical surfaces, what lubrication engineers call full-film lubrication.
 Just about any liquid can be called on to provide full-film lubrication under hydrodynamic conditions, such as exist between moving parts (think of tires hydroplaning on a wet street).
 It is what happens when the two pieces of metal stop moving (hydrostatic conditions) that interests us (such as when the piston reaches dead center, and the rings stop relative to the cylinder walls).
 Anytime there is metal-to-metal contact, such as during starting when it is almost impossible to maintain full-film lubrication, the situation is termed boundary lubrication.
 When this occurs, the friction generated between the surfaces can produce enough heat to temporarily fuse metals together.
 You might say boundary lubrication is a fact of death in engines.